 Steve Von Loor was born in Alabama but grew up in Ecuador with his mother.
 As a kid, Steve’s mother told him about the great Ronald Reagan and the values of the American Dream.
 At 19 years of age, Steve moved to America with 150 bucks in his pocket and a basic understanding of the English language.
 Two decades later, Steve owns a small business and has a wife and four children.
 Through his experiences as an immigrant, blue collar worker, family-man, and small business owner, Steve knows the American Dream inside and out.
 Now he wants to help you find the dream that he has been working towards his entire life.

 1978 – In Birmingham, Alabama, Steve was the only child born in the United States of America to his mother Alicia Magdelena Loor Mera MD.
-When she was returning from Medical studies in Spain she decided o visit her brother who lived in Durham, North Carolina.
-After staying in North Carolina she flew to Birmingham, Alabama to visit her cousin who was a Medical Doctor part of the Anesthesiology Department team at the local hospital.
-Steve grew up in Ecuador until he turned 20.
-He moved to Durham, North Carolina in 1998.
-Steve was able to bring his mother legally to the US after following the proper immigration process.
+When she was returning from Medical studies in Spain she decided to visit her brother who lived in Durham, North Carolina.
+After staying in North Carolina she flew to Birmingham, Alabama to visit her cousin a member of the Anesthesiology Department at the local hospital.
+Steve grew up in Ecuador until he turned 20, when he moved to Durham, North Carolina in 1998.
+Steve then was able to bring his mother to the US after following the proper immigration procedure.